fabianlischka/pesubmit/README.md

 A small Python tool to submit [Project Euler](http://projecteuler.net) solutions (by logging in, solving the captcha, and submitting a http post with the provided solution).

-Usage:
+Usage (from the command line):

     python3 pesubmit.py 1 987654321

+or (after you've given it execute permission, `chmod +x pesubmit.py`) just

+    /.pesubmit.py 1 987654321

-where `1` is the problem number, and `987654321` is your solution (and no, it's not the correct solution...)
+where `1` is the problem number, and `987654321` is your solution (and no, it's not the correct solution...).

+Usage (from Python itself):

+    import pesubmit
+    ...
+    pesubmit.submit(1,987654321)

 ```
 Fabians-MBA-15:pesubmit frl$ ./pesubmit.py 1 987654321